 Backpacking Tofo Beach

 If there is a ground zero for backpacker activity in Mozambique, it’s definitely found at Tofo Beach.
-Travelers flock here for the awesome beaches and chances to go diving with the likes of manta rays and whale sharks.
+It’s one of the best places to stay in Mozambique and travelers flock here for the awesome beaches and chances to go diving with the likes of manta rays and whale sharks.

 Granted, it hasn’t reached levels that the likes of Phuket or Florianopolis have but that’s probably a good thing!